The Ultimate List of Book Fairs, Festivals, and Conferences for 2026

 Texas

-March 7: North Texas Teen Book Festival—Irving
+March 6-7: North Texas Teen Book Festival—Irving

 • Features more than 42 panels throughout the day, in which favorite authors speak and answer audience questions.
 Each panel is thematically connected and loads of fun.
+Featured authors include Melissa de la Cruz, E. Lockhart, and Lydia Kang.

 Virginia

-March (TBD): Suffolk Authors Festival—Suffolk
+March 14: Suffolk Authors Festival—Suffolk

 • Previously known as the Suffolk Mystery Authors Festival, this event gives attendees the opportunity to connect with their favorite bestselling authors and up-and-coming writers, attend meet and greets, and buy and sell books.

-March 19-22: Virginia Festival of the Book—Charlottesville
+March 20-22: Virginia Festival of the Book—Charlottesville

 • The festival brings together writers and readers from across the nation to emphasize and celebrate the Virginia Center for the Book’s mission and Virginia Humanities’ vision.
 Their focus remains on accessibility and diversity and features a range of events for all, with many free and open to the public.